-The master server is the default location for the NetBackup catalogs.
-The catalogs include the media and the volume database (emm data.db).
+The primary server is the default location for the NetBackup catalogs.
+The catalogs include the media and the volume database.
 The volume database contains the media usage information and the volume information that are used during the backups.

 Selecting a different media server to fix storage server and disk volume connectivity issues